subsite/snapshotbackup/README.md

     30 1 * * * root /usr/local/sbin/snapshotbackup.bash --snapshots 14 backup@client:/etc backup@client:/home/user /mnt/backup_drive/client/daily

+**Tips**

-Tip: Check out my diskspace script on https://github.com/fredrikwelander/misc-scripts and run it on the backup server to get an email if the server is about to run out of space
+- SnapshotBackup has basic diskspace reporting, but you can also use my diskspace script on https://github.com/fredrikwelander/misc-scripts and run it on the backup server to get an email if the server is about to run out of space
+- Want to know which files were updated in the latest snapshot?
+On the server, do:

+        cd /path/to/backup/destination
+        find snapshot.0/* -newer snapshot.1 -exec ls {} \;

 Thanks to: http://www.mikerubel.org/computers/rsync_snapshots/